-Performance of weanling, growing, and finishing pigs; gestating sows; and lactating sows and their nursing pigs is related to both the quality of the diet and the amount that is consumed on a daily basis.
-Knowing the amount of feed that animals consume is important in the overall feeding management process.
+Performance of weanling, growing, and finishing pigs; gestating sows; and lactating sows and their nursing pigs is related to both the quality of the diet and the amount consumed on a daily basis.
+Knowing the amount of feed animals consume is important in the overall feeding management process.
 Weanling, growing, and finishing pigs are ordinarily allowed to consume feed ad lib, and the amount consumed is affected by the energy density of the diet, environmental temperature, gender, and feed quality (eg, absence of molds), as well as a host of other management factors such as feeder design, crowding, etc.

 Gestating Gilts and Sows

-Swine managers should adjust the feeding level of pregnant gilts and sows to keep them in good condition.
+Producers should adjust the feeding level of pregnant gilts and sows to keep them in good condition.
 Excess body condition at the end of gestation is often associated with reduced feed intake during lactation and sometimes results in reduced litter size, greater incidence of dystocia, more pig overlay, and a greater incidence of postpartum dysgalactia syndrome (see Postpartum Dysgalactia Syndrome and Mastitis in Sows).
 Poor body condition results in a greater incidence of shoulder sores in sows, lower birth weights, and thin sows at weaning with delayed return to postweaning estrus (or even anestrus).
 Litter size at the subsequent farrowing can also be negatively affected if sows are in poor condition at breeding.

 Major Feed Ingredients